remotemcu/remcu_examples/stm32f4_discovery/jupyter-notebook/README.md

   * An oscilloscope to watch DAC signal.
 It is optional.
   * [Anaconda Distribution](https://www.anaconda.com/distribution/), ***we recommend Python 2 version***
   * A debug server.
 It can be an OpenOCD(**We recommend this [prebuild package](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422)**)
+>Other OpenOCD versions can have an incompatibility with this REMCU Library version.
+For instance, [v0.10.0-13](https://github.com/xpack-dev-tools/openocd-xpack/releases/tag/v0.10.0-13) version has another TCL server API and you can not use remcu_connect2OpenOCD function in REMCU Library for connecting to OpenOCD TCL server(default 6666 port).
+Only remcu_connect2GDB function for connecting OpenOCD GDB server (default 3333 port).

 ## Prepare